Skip to content

 Frequently asked questions

-How much does a typical roof repair cost in Topeka?
+How much does a roofing permit cost in Topeka?

 Wind/hail deductible notice

-Kansas homeowners typically carry separate wind and hail deductibles structured as either flat dollar amounts or percentage-based calculations.
-In Shawnee County, most policies use a 1–2% deductible on dwelling coverage; for a home insured at $175,000 with a 2% deductible, the out-of-pocket cost is $3,500 before insurance coverage begins.
-Verify your specific deductible structure in your policy documents or contact your insurer directly.
+Kansas wind and hail deductibles are typically structured as either flat dollar amounts or percentage-based deductibles.
+In Shawnee County, most homeowners carry a separate wind/hail deductible of 1–2% of dwelling coverage.
+On a home insured for $130,600 at 2%, the out-of-pocket deductible would be $2,612 before insurance coverage applies.

 Full 10-step claim guide for Topeka